 A silent auction is run online via a dedicated mobile fundraising app or website.
 Prizes are displayed in a digital catalogue.
 Bidders can place a bid for any item up to a specified deadline date.
 Organisers can fix minimum bid amounts to ensure prizes receive adequate bids.

 Although silent auctions can be run in conjunction with a physical event they can also be run entirely online.
 As the administration is completed online through the mobile fundraising app, the auction can be managed from a mobile device anytime, anywhere.

-The online fundraising auction allows organisers accept bids from anywhere in the world (this can make a huge difference to participation numbers and funds raised).
+The online fundraising auction allows organisers to accept bids from anywhere in the world (this can make a huge difference to participation numbers and funds raised).

 The live auction is a physical event that raises money for charity.
 It might be a gala ball, dinner or sporting occasion.
 The auction takes place during the course of the event and usually involves an MC or auctioneer who hosts the auction and encourages bidding.